A proof of Generalized Connected Wedge Theorem: Introduction

 \subsection{The Connected Wedge Theorem: Beyond Two-Point Causality}

 A more profound consistency requirement emerges when considering asymptotic quantum tasks involving multiple regions on $\partial M$.
-May \cite{may2019quantumtask} discovered configurations where, for a $2$-to-$2$ scattering process, the boundary scattering region is empty while a non-empty scattering region exists in the bulk.
-This means a local bulk protocol exists---sending inputs to a common spacetime point for interaction before distributing outputs---that has no local counterpart on the boundary.
+In $(d+1)$-dimensional asymptotically AdS spacetime $M$, asymptotic $2$-to-$d$ scattering configurations with $2$ input points and $d$ output points on $\partial M$ may permit local scattering processes in the bulk that have no counterpart in the boundary theory.
+Following established terminology, we refer to such configurations as \emph{bulk-only scattering configurations}.

+Such configurations were initially investigated in refs. \cite{gary2009bulkonly,heemskerk2009bulkonly,penedones2011bulkonly,maldacena2017bulkpointsingularity} through the study of perturbative singularities in Lorentzian correlators of boundary local operators.
+May \cite{may2019quantumtask} re-examined these configurations from a quantum information perspective and conjectured that the existence of bulk-only scattering configurations necessarily implies substantial mutual information between specific boundary regions.

+The boundary setup for an asymptotic $2$-to-$2$ scattering configuration is illustrated in Figure \ref{fig:setup}.
+Inputs, which can be classical bits or quantum bits (qubits), are received at points $c_1$ and $c_2$, while outputs are required at both $r_1$ and $r_2$.
+The input/decision regions $V_1$ and $V_2$, and output regions $W_1$ and $W_2$, are defined as follows: